Skip to content

 • add: takes two numbers (a and b) and returns their sum.
 A minimal example that shows the basic structure without any business logic in the way.

 • greet: takes a name and a language (english, french, or spanish) and returns a personalised greeting in the chosen language.
-Demonstrates how to use z.enum() to constrain a string input to a fixed set of allowed values.
+Demonstrates how to constrain a string input to a fixed set of allowed values.

 javascript